Moulik21/eyegazeauth/log.md

   Week ending Friday, February 29, 2020
 ---------------------------------------
 -Added PAM to the login page.
-Also fixed a known bug where process ids always return -1 in pam log in pages - Daniel Bishara, Calin Chirvase
+Also fixed a known bug where forked processes always return -1 in pam log in pages - Daniel Bishara, Calin Chirvase